dannyl1u/mountain-web-services/README.md

 3. **Connect with SSH Key:** Connect to the server with `ssh -p 24 <YOUR_SFU_COMPUTING_ID>@csil-cpu2.csil.sfu.ca`.
 Enter your passphrase if prompted.

 ## Getting ngrok Authtoken
-1. Login or sign-up for an account at https://dashboard.ngrok.com/signup
+1. Login or sign-up for a free account at https://dashboard.ngrok.com/signup
 2. Navigate to **Your Authtoken** to copy the authtoken

 ## Disclaimer